weihunko/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | Wild animal crossing			            | Wild animal crossing					|
 | Go straight or right                      | Go straight or right                  |

-The model was able to correctly guess 5 of the 6 traffic signs, which gives an accuracy of 83%.
+The model is able to correctly guess 5 of the 6 traffic signs, which gives an accuracy of 83%.
 Although the test accuracy is 0.945, the model still fails to recognize "70 km/h" sign.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)